Country Information

 Croatia is in southeastern Europe.
 It was incorporated into Yugoslavia in 1918, declared its independence in 1991 and became a member of the European Union in 2013.
-The Croatian economy suffered during the Croatian War of Independence, which ended in 1995, but the end of the war allowed it to begin to recover, and in the 21st century Croatians have enjoyed decent economic growth and a quality of life that’s on par with the most developed European countries.
-The country has made good progress towards joining the eurozone and expects to adopt the euro in the mid-2020s.
-Tourism accounts is a major industry in Croatia, with people from around the world coming to enjoy the its famous beaches and see the cities of Dubrovnik and Split.
-Both cities have recently reached a new level of fame thanks to Game of Thrones fans, who know them as the filming locations for the fictional city of King’s Landing.
+The Croatian economy suffered during the Croatian War of Independence, which ended in 1995, but the end of the war allowed it to begin to recover, and in the 21st century Croatians have enjoyed economic growth and a quality of life on par with the most developed European countries.
+Croatia joined the eurozone in January 2023.
+Tourism has become a significant industry, with people from around the world coming to enjoy Croatia's famous beaches and see the cities of Dubrovnik and Split.
 Other significant Croatian industries are wood processing, furniture production, fishing and winemaking.
-(Wines from the country’s many vineyards are enjoyed by Croatians, tourists and connoisseurs around the world).
-Beginning in 2021, a large new liquified national gas terminal on the island of Krk will become a distribution point for natural gas.
+The island of Krk is also home to a large liquified natural gas terminal.

-Employees receive up to 42 days of sick leave annually at 70% of their standard salary.
+Employees receive up to 42 days of sick leave in Croatia at 70% of their standard salary.
 After this period, the time off is paid by the employer and reimbursed by Croatia’s health insurance fund.

 Croatia has a minimum wage.
 Bonuses are common.